SAP/spartacus-docs/_pages/fsa/install/building-the-fsa-storefront-from-libraries-4-0.md

 Open the `src\app\app.module.ts` file, and check for any changes you want to make for your setup.

-After the FSA is installed, your `app.module.ts` should look like following:
+After the FSA is installed, your `app.module.ts` should look like the following:

 ```ts
 import { BrowserModule } from '@angular/platform-browser';